Swapnil41/DotMatrixWidget/README.md

 - 🌫️ Fully transparent background — blends into any wallpaper
 - ⏰ Tap the widget to open Google Clock instantly
 - 🔄 Real-time updates (requires Alarms & Reminders permission)
-- 📱 Designed specifically for Nothing Phone aesthetic but works of all andoird devices till Android 8 (Oreo)
+- 📱 Designed specifically for Nothing Phone aesthetic
 - 🏠 Does not clutter your app drawer — invisible in home screen app list

 ---